Blaizzy/mlx-embeddings/docs/Manpage.md

   *Default:* The "Beer Mug" emoji.

 - `HOMEBREW_INSTALL_FROM_API`
   <br>If set, install formulae and casks in homebrew/core and homebrew/cask taps using Homebrew's API instead of needing (large, slow) local checkouts of these repositories.
+Note, this will only take effect in supported configurations (i.e. using the default Homebrew prefix and, if on macOS, on a supported version).

 - `HOMEBREW_LIVECHECK_WATCHLIST`
   <br>Consult this file for the list of formulae to check by default when no formula argument is passed to `brew livecheck`.